antonmi/espec/README.md

      - Improve `have` and `eq` assertions
      - Fix `let` caching for shared examples
   * 1.6.0
      - Compatibility with OTP 21
+  * 1.6.1
+     - Doctest fix for Elixir >= 1.7

 ## Contributing
 ##### Contributions are welcome and appreciated!